Feminism in Pakistan: After Zia: 1988–2008

-Since the end of General Zia's rule, Pakistan elected its first female prime minister - Benazir Bhutto.
-Some feminist legislative attempts were made, such as the founding of all-women police stations, and the appointing of female judges for the first time.
-Many of anti-feminist laws of General Zia era remained.
+After the end of General Zia's rule, Pakistan elected its first female prime minister, Benazir Bhutto.
+Under her administration, all-women police stations were founded and female judges were appointed for the first time.
+However, many anti-feminist laws of the General Zia era remained.

-Post-Zia, activists have been able to produce research that has focused on strengthening the political voice of women, and inclusive democratic governance.
+In the post-Zia era, activists have been able to produce research that has focused on strengthening the political voice of women and promoting inclusive democratic governance.
 They have also produced some of the first Pakistani research and awareness-raising material on the sexual and reproductive rights of women, environmental issues, and citizen-based initiatives for peace between India and Pakistan.